Updated research request forms and data security approval requirement effective 4/24/23

 Next, browse and select the text file you just saved.
 Either the Link or Import Text Wizard will appear.
-Below is a screenshot of the Import Text Wizard.
+To the left is a screenshot of the Import Text Wizard.

 Users should choose “Fixed Width” and then select “Advanced.”
 A specification window will appear.
 Here is a screenshot of the Import Specification window.

 Under “Field Name”, enter the variable name.
 Using the record layout supplied with the PSPS file, choose the “Data Type”, “Start” position, and “Width” for all of the variables.
 Under “Data Type”, “text” can be chosen for character variables and “Long Integer” can be chosen for the numeric fields.
 Payment and Charges amounts in this database are to the nearest dollar, so “Long Integer” is a workable option for these fields.